 Nuclear Blasts at the Nevada Test Site

-Use the sliders to investigate how the number and distribution of nuclear arms tests has has changed through time (map shows all tests prior to slider date).
+Use the slider to investigate how the number and distribution of nuclear arms tests has has changed through time (map shows all tests prior to slider date).
 Clicking on the mushroom clouds shows you the name and equivalent earthquake magnitude of the blast during each test. (for simplicity tests have been grouped where they were performed on the same day).

 Below is a multi waveform view from Bomb “Montello” on April 1991, which generated a blast with the equivalent seismic energy of a M5.06 earthquake felt by the network.
 Click the image for a larger comprehensive view.